Jan 082015

 Nicolas Muzenic.
 Red Forms.
 Date unknown.
 Photo courtesy of Bill Sinyard.

-Muzenic held a solo exhibition, which opened on 23 September and closed on 15 October 1953, in Mexico City at the Galería San Ángel (Dr. Gálvez 25), in the southern part of the city.
-The program of that exhibit included an introduction by Anni Albers praising his use of form, color and composition.
+In 1953, Muzenic held a solo exhibition which opened on 23 September and closed on 16 October at the Galería San Ángel (Dr. Gálvez 25), in the southern part of Mexico City.
+The small printed program of that exhibit included an introduction by Anni Albers praising the artist’s use of form, color and composition.
+Among the 18 paintings and 6 constructions in the show was “Valentine para Zoe,” lent by Zoe Kernick.
+Other works had been lent by Margaret Mason, Rémy Bastien and Berenice Cortelle.
+Mason, Muzenic’s sister, and her husband, Kenneth Mason (the basis for the character Lawrence Creighton in Eileen Bassing’s novel Where’s Annie?), were both living in Ajijic at the time.

-He was scheduled to have his fourth solo show at the Santa Barbara Museum in November 1953.
+Muzenic had his fourth solo show at the Santa Barbara Museum in November 1953.
 By this time examples of his paintings were already in various prestigious private collections, including those of Fred Olsen, Henry P. McIlhenny, Joseph Pulitzer Jr., and Mrs Huttleston Rogers.
+A review of this show was illustrated by “Posada” which had previously been displayed in Mexico City.

-By that time Muzenic had left Ajijic and was living in California, where he worked mainly as an interior designer, employed for many years by the Welton-Beckett architectural firm in Los Angeles.
+Muzenic was also living in California by that time, and working mainly as an interior designer.
+His employer for many years was the Welton-Beckett architectural firm in Los Angeles.
 Schneebaum says that Muzenic “lived alone in Los Angeles, rich, isolated, and introspective.”
 (Wild Man, 18).
-A few days after losing his job, he was found dead in his own home.
+In 1976, only a few days after losing his job, he died in his own home.

 Sources: